tomkersten/bscamp-git/merge_and_rebase/1_git_components.md

 !SLIDE bullets incremental
 ## commits are composed of:
 * the (single) top-level tree sha1
-* the name/email of the committer
+* the name/email of the author
 * the time
 * <span style="color: #777; font-size: 0.7em;">the 'parent' & 'committer' may play in as well...not sure</span>
 * <span style="color: #777; font-size: 0.7em;">(it really doesn't matter)</span>